-Construction Accidents Require the Expertise of a Fort Myers Personal Injury Lawyer
+Construction Accidents Require the Expertise of a Fort Myers Construction Accident Attorney

 If you or a loved one have been injured or killed in a construction accident, please contact your Fort Myers personal injury lawyer at the Spivey Law Firm, Personal Injury Attorneys, P.A., for a free consultation about any construction accident claim that you may have.
 You are likely to have only a limited time frame in which to bring your personal injury or wrongful death claim relating to a construction accident.
 Since these types of actions can be very complex, you have no time to waste in consulting with an experienced attorney who can assist you in getting the compensation to which you are entitled for your losses.
 Our firm charges you no fees or costs unless and until you win a financial settlement or jury award in your case.
 Please visit our settlements and verdicts page to view the results in some of the construction accident cases handled by Randall L. Spivey.